John H. Church: Early life

 At the end of the war, Church decided to continue with his service in the army.
 He was aide-de-camp to Brigadier General F. C. Marshall in 1920 and, having been promoted to captain, a post as an instructor with the National Guard in Maryland followed.
 From 1933 to 1936, he served in the Philippines.
 In 1936, and by now a major, he returned to the United States to attend the Command and General Staff School for two years.
 He later served with the Arizona National Guard as an instructor.
 In October 1940, he became the assistant chief of staff for operations of the 45th Infantry Division.

 World War II

-After the United States entered World War II in December 1941, Church was appointed chief of staff, of the 45th Infantry Division.
-He served with the division until late 1943, rising to assistant division commander (ADC), during which time it was involved in the Allied invasion of Sicily, numerous battles in the Italian Campaign, and Operation Dragoon, the Allied invasion of southern France.
+After the United States entered World War II in December 1941, Church was appointed chief of staff of the 45th Infantry Division.
+He served with the division until late 1943, rising to assistant division commander (ADC), during which time it was involved in the Allied invasion of Sicily, numerous battles in the Italian campaign, and Operation Dragoon, the Allied invasion of southern France.
 At one stage, Church held a regimental command, when from late 1943 to mid-1944, he led the 157th Infantry Regiment.

 In September 1944, Church was promoted to the one-star general officer rank of brigadier general and posted to the 84th Infantry Division as its ADC.
 Church was wounded again as his division took part in the advance from the Netherlands to the Elbe River towards the end of the war.
+When the division linked up with Soviet Red Army units in May 1945, Church was awarded the Order of the Patriotic War First Class.